adyliu/jafka/README.md

 [![Build Status](https://travis-ci.org/adyliu/jafka.png?branch=master)](https://travis-ci.org/adyliu/jafka)

-Jafka mq is a distributed publish-subscribe messaging system cloning from [Apache Kafka](http://kafka.apache.org/).
+Jafka mq is a distributed publish-subscribe messaging system cloned from [Apache Kafka](http://kafka.apache.org/).

-So it has following features:
+So it has the following features:

 * Persistent messaging with O(1) disk structures that provide constant time performance even with many TB of stored messages.
 * High-throughput: even with very modest hardware single broker can support hundreds of thousands of messages per second.